skrubitos/skrubitos/README.md

-👋 Hi, I'm Skrubitos, a passionate programmer with a keen interest in cybersecurity and the world of cryptocurrency.
-Currently, I am honing my skills in Python and constantly seeking new opportunities to collaborate on starter projects.
+👋 Hi, I'm Skrubitos, a  programmer with a keen interest in cybersecurity and the world of cryptocurrency.
+Currently, I am upgrading my skills in Python and constantly seeking new opportunities to collaborate on starter projects.

 🌱 As a lifelong learner, I am always on the lookout for new challenges and projects that allow me to apply and expand my knowledge of programming, security, and crypto.